Claim Compensation for Denied Boarding

 Flight compensation vouchers

 It’s important to never voluntarily give up your seat when you are denied the right to board.
 While ultimately the acceptance of any offer from the airline is yours to consider, it is worth checking that travel vouchers don’t invalidate your right to claim compensation before you accept them.
-The EC Regulation 261/2004 clearly states that compensation must be paid by either by cheque, cash or electronic transfer, unless the passenger decides to accept a travel voucher for a new flight instead of such payment.
+EU Regulation 261 and UK equivalent clearly state that compensation must be paid by either by cheque, cash or electronic transfer, unless the passenger decides to accept a travel voucher for a new flight instead of such payment.

 Filing your claim for being denied the right to board